LJMU-JackMallo/LJMU-JackMallo/README.md

 [Cold Frame(Pending 2024)](...) - This project aims to create a self-sustaining cold frame by integrating various sensors and an ESP-32 microcontroller.
 Through adjustments driven by sensor data, the system employs a range of actuators to uphold a predefined environment within the cold frame.

-### Esp-32 Servo Camera Mount

-[Camera Alignment](https://github.com/LJMU-SE/CAM-ESP32) - The goal for this is to aid the Bullet Time Camera project, by building ESP-32 controlled camera mounts to align the automatically align the array of cameras to a be predefined point.